YanzhaoW/vmmsc/README.md

 ## Installing Qt

-If you do not have Qt on your system or you do, but not a recent enough version as required for **vmm_readout_software**, then you will have to install Qt from the main [Qt pages](https://www.qt.io/qt5-7/).
+If you do not have Qt on your system or you do, but not a recent enough version as required for the **VMM Software**, then you will have to install Qt from the main [Qt pages](https://www.qt.io/qt5-7/).

 The full installation procedure of Qt takes less than 1 hour on a machine with adequate internet connection.

 Detailed instructions on how to download, setup the installation, and install Qt are described in this set of [Qt installation slides](https://twiki.cern.ch/twiki/pub/Atlas/NSWVmmDaqSoftware/qt_installation_PDF.pdf).
-Please use these instructions to setup Qt for use with **vmm_readout_software**.
+Please use these instructions to setup Qt for use with **VMM Software**.

 ## Contact